ttc24/Dungeon-Crawler/README.md

   Goblin.
 - Every floor culminates in a unique boss battle.
 Bosses telegraph their attacks and defeating one grants the entire reward table for that encounter.
-- Each floor also features a unique special event—like a shrine gauntlet, puzzle chamber or escort mission—to break up the routine of boss fights.
+- Each floor also features exactly one special event drawn from a curated pool— like a shrine gauntlet, puzzle chamber or escort mission—to break up the routine of boss fights.
 - Floors grow in size and feature unique enemy and boss sets.
 - Battle through 18 floors of escalating challenge.